Sweden

 RESOURCES

-The text of the main legislative acts concerning freedom of religion or belief can be found at https://legislationline.org/.
+The text of the main legislative acts concerning freedom of religion or belief can be found in the OSCE/ODIHR database of legal reviews and legislation, available at

 For an analysis of the State-religion legal system and the status of RBMs see